bsidestlv/bsidestlv.com/content/CTF/2024/index.md

 **Is the CTF aimed at beginners?**

-some of the challenges will be in beginner level, some on expert level. try solving from the lower scores working up
+some of the challenges will be in beginner level, some on expert level. try solving from the lower scores working up.
+Moreover, this year we have a special treasure hunt challenge for “0 knowledge” participants.

 **Are there binary exploitation challenges in the CTF?**